 Give one person overall responsibility for your filing and records system

-- Make sure that all managers and staff handling personal data are aware of your obligations and the rights of individuals under the EU General Data Protection Regulation (GDPR) and of any specific data protection policies and procedures you may have.
+- Make sure that all managers and staff handling personal data are aware of your obligations and the rights of individuals under the General Data Protection Regulation (GDPR) and of any specific data protection policies and procedures you may have.

 - Consider appointing a Data Protection Officer (DPO) to oversee all aspects of your data protection compliance, including your filing systems.

-- Communicate the basics to all employees.
+- Communicate the basics of information management to all employees.

-Good indexing and titling are essential
+Good indexing and titling are essential for effective information storage

 Develop a clear tracking system for files